Looking for the best Stampli competitors and alternative? Click here for more info on pricing, features, review, and, more.

-Because of many of the costs involved that aren’t so clear upfront, independent research has shown that business payments could be up to 8x cheaper with Wise over PayPal.
+Because of many of the costs involved that aren’t so clear upfront, research has shown that business payments could be up to 19x cheaper with Wise over PayPal.

-- You don’t need the recipient’s bank details.
 Sending money via PayPal is very simple, wherever in the world you send it.
 And, because the money goes into the recipient’s PayPal account rather than a bank account, you don’t need their bank details — just the email address they use for PayPal.

-- Speed.
-The money often gets sent to the recipient pretty fast, so if you’re in a rush and don’t care about cost, it’s an option worth considering.
+Speed The money often gets sent to the recipient pretty fast, so if you’re in a rush and don’t care about cost, it’s an option worth considering.

-- Special business offerings.
-PayPal offers a range of services to businesses, which theoretically make it easier for you to manage international payments and so on.
+Special business offerings PayPal offers a range of services to businesses, which theoretically make it easier for you to manage international payments and so on.
 But you should always check how much you’re actually paying.

-- Unclear fees.
 Anyone who’s spent time on the PayPal fees page probably knows the pain of trying to understand what you’re being charged.
 And, somehow, at the end it often seems as if the PayPal international transaction cost even more than you expected.

-- Exchange rates.
 PayPal’s exchange rates are generally not great.
 If they’re converting your money, you might face a substantial mark-up.
 In fact, they explicitly states you will.

-- Business account fees.
 If you need a PayPal business account, you might be tempted by PayPal’s offering, especially as there’s no fee to set one up.
 But that doesn’t mean there’s no fee at all.
 You’ll face PayPal fees — either percentage fees or fixed fees, or both — when you sell things with PayPal business, make any international payments, and sometimes even when you withdraw or move money.